Fall can be a beautiful time of year, but with strong winds and leaves flowing everywhere it’s good to be prepared.

 Prevent damage from frozen water by draining and covering outdoor faucets and irrigation hoses.

 Ever had to deal with the catastrophe of your water pipe bursting?
-Freeze proof outdoor faucets are a great way to defend against this, and could save you plenty of hassle if you think you may be at risk.
+Freeze-proof outdoor faucets are a great way to fight against this and could save you plenty of hassle if you think you may be at risk.

 Winter is a dangerous time for concrete.
 If it has any cracks, rainfall can get in and then freeze overnight.
 Freezing water expands, which puts a lot of pressure on the concrete from the inside.
 This leads to more and bigger cracks, with the cycle repeating and repeating.
-So it’s worth doing some quick inspections of any driveways and steps that may need a quick patch up.
+It’s worth doing some quick inspections of any driveways and steps that may need a quick patch-up.

 Garden & Outdoors Tips

-If you’re lucky enough to have a pool in your yard, it’s a good idea to wrap it up for the colder months (unless you particularly enjoy icy morning swims!).
+If you’re lucky enough to have a pool in your yard, it’s a good idea to cover it during the colder months (unless you particularly enjoy icy morning swims!).
 If you don’t know how to service it yourself, consider hiring a professional to help you out.

-Trim back any plantlife in accordance with the climate you’re in, to help keep them healthier throughout the fall and winter months.
+Trim back any plant life in accordance with the climate you’re in, to help keep it healthier throughout the fall and winter months.

 Fall is the perfect time to get any bulbs planted in order to have them ready for spring.

 If you’re going to have a large amount of leaves to clean up, consider looking into getting a leaf mulcher.
-Modern models can convert 15 bags worth of leaves into just one bag of the same size.
-We’ve covered some of the best leaf mulchers in our guide here.
+Modern models can convert 15 bags worth of leaves into just one bag of the same size

 If you’ll be using firewood over the coming months, it’s best to get it organised and drying out now if you’re cutting your own wood.
-If you’re buying from elsewhere, get in there before everyone else for better stock deals!
+Provided you’re buying it elsewhere, get in there before everyone else for better stock deals!

 Winter can really tear up the quality of your lawn, so protect it with fertilizer to help keep it healthy throughout the cold months.
 A great tip, if you have a leaf mulcher, is to simply lay out the mulched leaves as a natural layer of fertilizer.

 The start of fall is the perfect time to build up a compost heap to use next spring.
 Not sure how?
-Check out this great composting guide by ThisOldHouse.
+There are several online resources that can show you how to get started.

 Anything that you won’t be using for the next few months will always fare better in storage.
-As well as any wooden chairs and patio tables, putting away a trampoline is a great idea if it’s otherwise going to preventing valuable sunlight from getting to part of your grass.
+This includes any wooden chairs, patio tables, and even trampolines.

-If you’ve always been ‘meaning to’ get some garden lighting sorted, there’s never a better time than now!
-Modern solar-powered lighting solutions are a fantastically efficient solution to making sure family and friends can find their way to your door without issue.
+If you’ve always been meaning to get some garden lighting sorted, there’s never a better time than now!
+Modern solar-powered lighting solutions are a fantastically efficient way to make sure family and friends can find their way to your door without issue.

 Automatic floodlights can also be a great way to give you less to worry about in the darker months.
-No more fiddling with keys or dropping things in the darkness, which means you can get on doing what you need to do.
+No more fiddling with keys or dropping things in the darkness.

-Check out this fantastic guide to building a small shed with a flip open lid, which hides away up to two 32 gallon containers.
-Perfect for keeping things tidy, as well as combatting pests and rodents.
+Building a small shed with a flip-open lid can also make the Fall months easier.
+This DIY project can hide away up to two 32-gallon containers.
+Perfect for keeping things tidy, as well as keeping pests and rodents away.

 The right appliance can make a world of difference when it comes to dealing with the colder and darker months.
-Think snow blowers, patio heaters, and propane heaters – which are a fantastic back-up heating option in-case the power ever goes out.
+Snow blowers, patio heaters, and propane heaters are fantastic backup heating options in case the power ever goes out.

 Garden/Storage Tips